-Located in northern Baltimore County, the Hereford Area’s 3,620 acres feature a scenic wilderness setting preserved under State Wildlands Status for nature appreciation and outdoor adventures.
-Anglers can enjoy a nationally renowned special trout management area located downstream from Prettyboy Reservoir and hikers and horseback riders can explore more than 20 miles of wooded trails.
+Located in northern Baltimore County, the Hereford Area’s 3,620 acres feature a scenic wilderness setting preserved under state Wildlands status for nature appreciation and outdoor adventures.
+Anglers can enjoy a nationally renowned special trout management area located downstream from Prettyboy Reservoir, and hikers and horseback riders can explore more than 20 miles of wooded trails.
 The Big Gunpowder Falls also attracts canoeing, kayaking and tubing enthusiasts throughout the year.

-The Big Gunpowder River has become popular with a wide variety of users.
 Please be respectful to others and take your trash with you.
 Alcohol is not permitted in the park.